aaronblondeau/react-native-signature-pad/README.md

 Should I package this up into an npm package or is it more useful as example code?

-TODO - test on iOS
+TODO - add prettier and reformat on save (fix all)
-TODO - test with native build (No expo go)

 TLDR: